What IS THIS?

 September 11, 2024

-The site exists to tune into a channel I’ve created that not only broadcasts out onto the Internet, but is simultaneously being fed through a 15” 1500W Subwoofer directed above the nuisance business, and turned to full volume.
-That means every hour, on the hour, the business owner downstairs hears the tones, advertisements, short films you’d be watching on the stream as, basically, thunder.
+The site exists to tune into a channel I’ve created that not only broadcasts out onto the Internet, but is simultaneously being fed through a system ensuring that every hour, on the hour, the business owner downstairs understands my healing journey through tones, advertisements, short films that you, at home would be otherwise watching on the livestream.
+They, on the other hand, experience the sound of thunder.

 This is, and always has been, a last resort in my bid to sue for peace.